Olney Central College Theater Presents:

 Review materials from our audition workshop here.

 Below are instructions, materials, and tips for auditioning for OCC Theater productions.
-Auditioners will be brought into the theater in groups of three, but each person will audition individually.
-For a musical, the audition consists of three parts: a song excerpt, a reading, and a dance call.
+Each person will audition individually.
+For a play, the audition consists of a prepared reading.

 Reading: